YahyaYasser74/ytclient-xbmc9.11/README.md

 (here you can get XBMC 9.11 with the specialized xbox 360 blades dashboard at 'https://github.com/Fabxx/XBMC360')

+*REQUIREMENTS*: Python (latest version), have a little common in coding knowledge (for editing the scripts).

 /this repo is made for those people who goes to the *nostalgia* mood, and holds a sense of enlightment and gracious wave of relif/

 my script holds many feature keys and 'how' and **why** this is so much better than the **regular** 'YouTube' clients?